haventura/artificial_intelligence_project/README.md

 ### With Docker

-1. From the root folder, run `docker compose up`.
-This command will start building the images for the frontend and backend services.
-After building them, it will also create the related containers and start them.
+1. From the root folder, run `docker compose build`, followed by `docker compose up`.
+These commands will start building the images for the frontend and backend services and will also create the related containers and start them.
-1. Once started, the streamlit application will be available at the following address: http://localhost:8501.
+1. Once started, the frontend application will be available at the following address: http://localhost:8501.

 ### Without Docker